CMPSC-102-Allegheny-College-Fall-2022/midtermExam/midtermExam.md

 * The exam is due at the deadline.
 Missing exams will receive a zero.

+* Each problem on the test is worth 6.25 pts.
+  + Code to Fix x 5
+  + Q's x 11

 * Best of luck.

 ## Questions for the Midterm Examination